 The brigade was left in reserve on July 2nd, but on the 3rd it was included in the attack that came to be known as Pickett’s Charge.
 Colonel William L.J.
 Lowrance of the 34th North Carolina Infantry led the brigade in the charge.
 He had also had been wounded on the 1st, but not as severely as Scales.

-It was a symptom of the health of the entire brigade – Lanes’ and Scales’ brigades together could field no more than 800 men for the assault, many wounded to some extent.
-Nevertheless Scales’ North Carolinians made one of the furthest advances of the charge, leading to a controversy with Pickett’s Virginians which goes on to this day over who went the farthest at Gettysburg.
+Lanes’ and Scales’ brigades together could field no more than 800 men for the assault.
+Many were wounded to some extent.
+Nevertheless Scales’ North Carolinians made one of the furthest advances of the charge, leading to a controversy with Pickett’s Virginians over who went the farthest at Gettysburg which goes on to this day.

 July 1.
 Crossed Willoughby Run about 3.30 P. M. relieving Heth’s line and advancing with left flank on Chambersburg Pike took part in the struggle until it ended.
 When the Union forces made their final stand on Seminary Ridge the Brigade charged and aided in dislodging them but suffered heavy losses.
 Gen. A. M. Scales was wounded and all the field officers but one were killed or wounded.